9 Tips for Back-to-School Shopping on a Budget

 Hold out until the September clearance sales

-Your kids are going to want to have all the freshest gear (do kids say “fresh” anymore?) on day one, but there are two distinct advantages to holding back some of your shopping.
+Your kids are going to want to have all the best gear on day one, but there are two distinct advantages to holding back some of your shopping.

 First, shortly after school starts, retailers are going to look to clear space for Halloween (aka – the final pit stop before Christmas).
 That means all those leftover back-to-school items will go on clearance.